inspeq/inspeq-docs/ResponseStructure.md

 ### Definition

-Tonality refers to the type of tone of the response.
+Fluency refers to the ability of the LLM to generate text that is grammatically correct, natural-sounding, and easy to read.

 ### Response Structure